Jquery Bind Custom Function To Appended Element

 Solution 4:

-of the customCommands (command1 and command2 in this example).
+Since the buttons should be unique (no reason for creating duplicates), I'm setting the button id to the name of the customCommands (command1 and command2 in this example).
 This example could easily be adapted to use any of the relative attributes (data-*, name, etc...).

 $(document).on("click", "button", function(){